HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/running_fits/running_analytic.rst

 where :math:`W` is a matrix that maps the parameters, :math:`\theta`, to the theory prediction vector, :math:`f(\theta)`.

+Effectively, the analytic fit is treated as a "bayesian fit", where the priors of the parameters are used to compute the evidence analytically.

 See :ref:`this section <th_analytic_fits>` for an overview of the theoretical background of the analytic fit methodology, as well as details on when it might be appropriate to run an analytic fit.